 - Protruding jaw

-Any of these problems can exist at birth, or may be acquired after birth as a result of hereditary or environmental influences or, trauma to the face.
+Any of these problems can exist at birth or may be acquired after birth as a result of hereditary or environmental influences or, trauma to the face.
 Any patients in the Baltimore area suffering from these types of symptoms are encouraged to contact the specialists at Maryland Center for Oral Surgery and Dental Implants to talk about the options for recovery.

 Technology and Corrective Jaw Surgery

-Dr. Schwartz and Dr. Hyatt use advanced computer techniques and three-dimensional models to show you exactly how your surgery will be approached.
+Dr. Schwartz and Dr. Hyatt use advanced computer techniques and three-dimensional models to show exactly how the surgery will be approached.
 Using comprehensive facial radiographs and video stills, the professionals at Maryland Center for Oral Surgery and Dental Implants can show patients how their bite will be improved and can even provide an approximation of any aesthetic improvements post-surgery.
 These types of conversations are all part of the full consultation that can help Baltimore patients understand the needs, the process, and the effects of corrective jaw surgery.